Flag of Maryland: Previous designs

 Post-independence and the discontinuation of the Calvert flag, many banners were used to represent Maryland.
 By the Civil War, the most common design representing all of Maryland consisted of the seal of Maryland on a blue background.
-It is worth noting that pre-1876 the Maryland seal did not include the current Maryland flag on it.
+Pre-1876 the Maryland seal did not include the current Maryland flag on it.
 These banners were unofficial, and designs varied.
 It is not known the exact specifications of these banners.

 Current design

 The banner of arms of the Barons Baltimore, the present flag is a quartered field with the arms of The 1st Baron Baltimore in the canton (1st quarter) and the lower fly (4th quarter), with the arms of Alicia Crossland in the upper fly and lower hoist (2nd and 3rd quarters).

 In the black and gold quarters of the flag is the arms of The 1st Baron Baltimore, a former Secretary of State, granted as a reward for his storming a fortification during a battle.
 (The vertical bars approximate the bars of the palisade.)
 The red and white quarter is the coat of arms of the Crossland family, the family of Lord Baltimore's mother from South Crosland in West Yorkshire, England, and consists of a cross bottony with the red and white sides of the cross alternating.
 Since Lord Baltimore's mother was a heraldic heiress, he was entitled to use both arms in his banner of arms.
 Upon the death of George, Lord Baltimore, in April 1632, the right to bear the arms and banner passed to his eldest son Cecil, 2nd Baron Baltimore, to whom the Province of Maryland was granted that same year.

 The heraldic blazon is: Quarterly, 1st and 4th, paly of six Or and Sable, a bend counterchanged (for Calvert); 2nd and 3rd, quarterly argent and gules, a cross bottony counterchanged (for Crossland).